D00NIK/dmpk-xyz/content/blog/why-use-free-and-open-source-software/index.md

 So yeah, don't use proprietary software.
 Let's together build a world of network freedom.
 Want to know more?
 Visit [gnu.org/philosophy](https://www.gnu.org/philosophy/philosophy.html).
 Every question you might have is answered here.

 [^1]: There are methods of finding out what a software is doing.
-You can try analyzing a software and finding out what it is doing, but at the end you can't be 100% sure.
+You can try analyzing a software, but at the end you can't be 100% sure.
 Search for a term "reverse engineering".

 [^2]: You actually can, but it's not that easy.
 That's because Microsoft built their system functionalities relying on Edge, and they don't want you to get rid of it.